IFS Therapist in Los Angeles and Highland Park

 I am a sensitive and curious being who believes deeply in the inherent human capacity for healing and wholeness.
 I am shaped by early life struggle, trauma, and loss and know the tremendous challenges presented in navigating complicated or limited relationships within family systems.
 As the child of a deceased parent, I have felt the immense pain of grieving loss in a culture allergic to endings.
 I exist in queer community, centering chosen family and celebrating expansive identities and flexible ways of being.
 These experiences and dynamics inform my vision and resolve towards therapeutic work.

 I practice from a relational, depth-oriented and IFS-informed perspective that honors each person’s unique and innate capacity for growth and self‑directed healing.
 I trust that my clients carry the tools for their own transformation and offer empathetic, attuned presence and support to help them access that wisdom.
-Together, we work to translate and transmute experiences of pain and suffering into opportunities for meaning making and purpose building
+Together, we work to translate and transmute experiences of pain and suffering into opportunities for meaning making and purpose building.

 I am a Registered Associate Marriage and Family Therapist #155211 and Registered Associate Professional Clinical Counselor #19502, supervised by Philip Chang, LCSW #92156.